espruino/EspruinoTools/README.md

   -v,--verbose            : Verbose
   -q,--quiet              : Quiet - apart from Espruino output
-  -m,--minify             : Minify the code before sending it -w,--watch              : If uploading a JS file, continue to watch it for",
+  -m,--minify             : Minify the code before sending it -w,--watch              : If uploading a JS file, continue to watch it for
-                            changes and upload again if it does.", -p,--port /dev/ttyX     : Specify port(s) to connect to -b baudRate             : Set the baud rate of the serial connection No effect when using USB, default: 9600 --ble                   : Try and connect with Bluetooth Low Energy (using the 'bleat' module)", --list                  : List all available devices and exit -t,--time               : Set Espruino's time when uploading code -o out.js               : Write the actual JS code sent to Espruino to a file
+                            changes and upload again if it does.
+  -p,--port /dev/ttyX     : Specify port(s) to connect to
+  -b baudRate             : Set the baud rate of the serial connection
+                            No effect when using USB, default: 9600 --no-ble                : Disables Bluetooth Low Energy (using the 'bleat' module) --list                  : List all available devices and exit -t,--time               : Set Espruino's time when uploading code -o out.js               : Write the actual JS code sent to Espruino to a file